The Good Food Institute: Deep Dive

 3. Improvements in APs will eventually dent the consumption of the most highly-emitting livestock products (high certainty)

 Based on current consumer preferences, we do not think APs will substantially reduce GHGs over the next five years.
 Instead, we think people currently purchase APs to supplement other sources of protein.
 For example, one study found that purchasers of plant-based meat often bought ground beef as well.
 This finding was consistent with another study where participants often substituted plant-based meat for white meat and fish but not red meat.
+At the same time, a different study found that respondents preferred beef to plant-based meat, but were more likely to eat plant-based meat in place of beef and chicken over pork, fish/seafood, or other proteins.
 This current inability to dent beef consumption has implications for climate change because of beef’s large carbon footprint (see Figure 2).

 4. Demand for APs will lower livestock production (high certainty)